-Prior to starting the tiling process, all supply and drain plumbing should be installed, tested and ready to go.
-Your mixing valve(s) should be in place and calibrated as needed.
-The supply lines to future shower heads should be installed, properly supported and terminate with a securely mounted drop ear elbow or suitable fitting that is stubbed out and capped.
+All the supply and drain plumbing should be installed, tested and ready to go.
+Your mixing valve(s) should be in place and calibrated as needed and plumbed with the necessary supply lines for planned shower heads stubbed out, properly supported and terminate with a securely mounted drop ear elbow or suitable fitting that is stubbed out and capped.

 The first step of tiling a shower is to create a stable, tile-friendly surface.
 Tile installations require a fairly flat, stable surface that is appropriate for the adhesive thin-set mortar used to install tile.

-Years ago, water-resistant gypsum wallboard (“green board”) was used as a low-cost wall sheathing and tile backer in wet areas like showers.
-This product, a wax coated gypsum wall board, routinely failed in wet environments.
+In the past, water-resistant gypsum wallboard (“green board”) was used as a low-cost wall sheathing and tile backer in wet areas like showers.
+This product is a wax coated gypsum wall board, that routinely failed when used in wet environments.

 Today, there are many tile backer boards designed for bath and shower use.
 In general, there are four main types of backer board that can be used for shower construction.
 They are: